Leask/Mars/README.md

 Mars
 ====

-A database can helps you convert China-Coordinates to Mars-Coordinates
+A database can help you convert China-Coordinates to Mars-Coordinates